Electric vehicle policies in Australia: Luxury car tax

 The Australian government offers a higher luxury tax threshold for qualifying low emissions vehicles and electric vehicles.
 The Luxury Car Tax threshold for low and zero emissions vehicles was lifted in 2020 to $77,565.
-The Senate inquiry into EVs run by independent Tim Storer heard that reducing the threshold for LCT to $57,000 for inefficient petrol and diesel cars, and tightening the limit to 4l/100 km, would save $1.5 billion over four years, and more than $5 billion out to 2028.
+The Senate inquiry into EVs run by independent Tim Storer heard that reducing the threshold for LCT to $57,000 for inefficient petrol and diesel cars, and tightening the limit to 4 L/100 km, would save $1.5 billion over four years, and more than $5 billion out to 2028.
 “We believe that the luxury car tax (LCT) should be abolished for EV/Hybrid vehicles as a direct incentive to purchase more environmentally friendly vehicles.
 United States currently still offer a federal tax credit as an incentive to purchase EV/hybrid vehicles,” wrote Brenton Sword, who started a petition on change.org.

 State policy

 Victoria

 The Victorian Government encourages the use of electric cars as part of its strategy to tackle climate change with a long-term target of net zero greenhouse gas emissions by 2050.
 The Victorian Government recognise that unless Victorians adopt zero emission vehicles at a faster pace than current trends, the state's legislated target of net zero emissions by 2050 will not be met.
 Victoria's peak infrastructure advisory body also advised the Victorian Government to remove registration fees for EVs.
 The Victorian peak infrastructure advisory body also recommended that the entire Victorian bus fleet should be transitioned to electric vehicles.
 Additionally, it was recommended that Victoria establish a date for the ban on the sale of internal combustion-engine vehicles.
 In May 2021 the Victorian Government released a Zero Emissions Vehicle Roadmap to support the adoption of electric vehicles.

 Victoria also proposed a road user charge for electric vehicles, however there are legal complications and potential constitutionality issues relating to the tax.
 The Labor Party's tax was also almost defeated due to the lack of support to pass the legislation in parliament's upper house, but was passed in May 2021.